But remember: you need to pick the right bamboo to get a truly eco-friendly floor

 Plus, many of the best hardwood floor brands actually sell reclaimed hardwood flooring in addition to new wood.
 So you don’t have to worry about being short on choices!

 #7.
-Pine and Other Softwoods: more sustainable than their hardwood cousins
+Pine and Other Softwoods: More Sustainable than Hardwoods

 Pine is hardy, it’s resilient, and it grows very quickly—much more quickly than hardwood trees like oak or walnut.
 Plus, pine trees are easy to source locally, so you don’t have to worry about the carbon footprint involved in shipping your floors from across the world.

-And even though pine might not be the most durable wood flooring ever as far as scratch-resistance is concerned, its softness makes it quite easy to refinish.
-And of course, the easier a floor is to refinish, the less likely it is that you’ll have to buy a whole new one.
+Even though softwoods might not be the most durable wood flooring as far as scratch-resistance is concerned, their softness makes them quite easy to refinish.

 What is laminate flooring, exactly?
 It’s a super-popular composite flooring material made of 3 layers: a core base layer, an image layer, and a durable plasticate wear layer.